 Sometimes all that is needed is some time and space to talk about what is happening to us with someone we feel safe with who is listening closely and giving us their full attention.
 Friends and family are often the ones we turn to but this may not always feel right, especially if the issue that we want to discuss is very personal or painful or it concerns the people who are closest to us.
 Meeting with a counsellor or psychotherapist can be helpful in addressing many issues especially if we are feeling overwhelmed, ashamed, powerless, stuck or we have simply lost our way.

 There are many counsellors and psychotherapists to choose from and it is important to make the right choice about who you might want to work with before committing yourself to counselling or psychotherapy.
 I hope that by reading through the information you find here you might get a feel about how I work and by understanding more about what I am offering you will be in a better position to decide whether I might be the right therapist for you

 I am a UKCP registered Counsellor and Psychotherapist adhering to a strict code of ethics which informs my practice for individuals and couples and I practice in Crofton Park, London SE4.
 I completed my five years training to diploma level in 2007 and I have been practicing as a therapist since 2004.
-I also trained and qualified as a couples therapist in 2011, Focusing Oriented Therapist in 2015 and am currently in the advanced year of training in Somatic Experiencing.
+I also trained and qualified as a couples therapist in 2011, Focusing Oriented Therapist in 2015 and Somatic Experiencing Practitioner in May this year.
 As a UKCP Reg psychotherapist and a member of British Association for Counselling & Psychotherapy (MBACP) I adhere to a strict code of ethics which informs my practice.
 I am an integrative therapist which means that I understand and have experience of applying a broad range of theoretical perspectives which allows us many choices in the ways in which we might work together.